Jake Dotchin: Professional

 On October 17, 2018, Dotchin was signed to a one-year, $800,000 contract by the Anaheim Ducks.
 After clearing waivers, Dotchin was assigned to continue to improve his conditioning with AHL affiliate, the San Diego Gulls.
 During the 2018–19 season, Dotchin was later recalled to the Ducks and registered 1 assist in 20 games.

 On June 25, 2019, Dotchin was not tendered a qualifying offer by the Ducks, releasing him to free agency.
 On July 1, 2019, Dotchin agreed to a one-year, two-way contract with the St. Louis Blues.

 A free agent from the Blues, Dotchin sat out the pandemic-delayed 2020–21 season, before opting to resume his professional career abroad, signing a one-year contract with Czech club Rytíři Kladno of the ELH on July 14, 2021.

+On October 29, 2024 the Alvinston Killer Bees of the semi pro OSHL(Ontario Super Hockey League) announced that Dotchin had signed to play the 2024-25 season with the team.